wazuh/wazuh-documentation/source/compliance/pci-dss/active-response.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Active response allows the execution of scripts when an event matches certain rules in the Wazuh ruleset.
+  :description: Active Response allows the execution of scripts when an event matches certain rules in the Wazuh ruleset.
 Learn more about it in this section.

 .. _pci_dss_active_response:

-Active response
+Active Response
 ===============

-Active response allows the execution of scripts whenever an event matches certain rules in your Wazuh ruleset.
+Active Response allows the execution of scripts whenever an event matches certain rules in your Wazuh ruleset.
 The actions executed could be a firewall block or drop, traffic shaping or throttling, or account lockout, among others.

 The Active Response module helps to meet the following PCI DSS requirement: